mindspore-ai/docs/install/mindspore_cpu_install_en.md

 # MindSpore Installation Guide

-This document describes how to quickly install MindSpore on a Ubuntu system with a CPU environment.
+This document describes how to quickly install MindSpore in a Ubuntu system with a CPU environment.

 <!-- TOC -->